 After recording, the next stage is audio processing, which requires editing, mixing, and mastering.
 At this juncture, podcast producers handle “cleaning” the audio, aiming for the highest audio quality possible.

 A podcaster can put in a ton of effort during recording sessions.
 He or she may set up a suitable noise-free space.
 Yet, no matter how careful they are, they can still end up with low-quality sound.

-So, what does a podcast producer do in these situations?
+So, what do they do in these situations?
 He or she will be a big help in troubleshooting studio setups so that their clients can produce quality recordings.
 A podcast producer knows what equipment podcasters should use.
 He or she can point out what’s wrong and make recommendations for the right microphone, headphones, pop filter, and laptop to use.